Ben Halloran: FC Seoul

+Return to Adelaide United

+After only two appearances for FC Seoul, Halloran returned to Adelaide United in 2022, on a two-year deal.

+After a disappointing 2023–24 season in which the club failed to qualify for the A-League finals, Halloran's contract expired and was released by Adelaide United after scoring 7 goals in 49 league appearances.
+He was one of many in a mass exodus for the club, which included fellow Socceroos Nestory Irankunda and Joe Gauci.

+Return to Brisbane Roar

+In June 2024, it was announced that Halloran would return to Brisbane Roar prior to the 2024/25 season.

 International career

 Halloran made six appearances for Australia's U-20 side scoring one goal.
-He was selected in the squad for Australia's East Asia Cup Qualifiers, but was not picked for the team.
+He was selected in the squad for Australia's 2013 EAFF East Asian Cup Qualifiers, but was not picked for the team.

 Halloran was selected in Australia's provisional 30 man squad for the 2014 FIFA World Cup.
 He made his international debut in a pre World Cup friendly match against South Africa on 26 May 2014.
 He made his World Cup debut on 13 June 2014, coming in as a substitute as Australia lost 1–3 to Chile.